Fact Sheet: Introduction to Trademarks

 3. What does ® mean?

-There is some flexibility as to how and where to use the TM, SM, or ® symbol.
-Typically, it is placed in the upper right-hand corner, in the lower right-hand corner, or level with the mark or logo itself—each is an acceptable way of displaying the relevant symbol.
+There is some flexibility as to how and where to use the TM, SM, and ® symbols.
+Typically, the symbol is placed in the upper right-hand corner, in the lower right-hand corner, or level with the mark—each is an acceptable way of displaying the relevant symbol.
 While there is no specific requirement regarding the font or size of these symbols, most often they are placed adjacent to the mark, in superscript (raised) font, for example, COCA-COLA®.
-Generally, the TM, SM, or ® symbol need only appear with the first or most prominent mention of a mark in documents, such as press releases, articles, and company reports.

 Please give us your feedback on whether this fact sheet was helpful or if you have suggestions for other fact sheet topics.